ericvaz/sortingballs/README.md

 3. **Pairwise Sorting** - Balances silos iteratively by swapping adjacent balls.
 4. **Novel Approaches** - A testing ground for experimental and creative techniques designed to optimize sorting further.

-   - **MRSA Filter (Minimum Random Swaps for Alignment)**:
+   -(i) **MRSA Filter (Minimum Random Swaps for Alignment)**:
      A heuristic method that uses *trial-and-error* randomness to reduce system entropy.
      - Balls are **randomly swapped** between silos.
      - If a swap reduces the overall entropy (disorder), it's kept.
      - If not, the swap is **undone**, ensuring only beneficial swaps persist.
      - The process repeats iteratively, allowing silos to "self-organize" into a more balanced state over time.

-     The MRSA Filter is inspired by natural systems that stabilize through randomness, combining simplicity with effectiveness.
+     - The MRSA Filter is inspired by natural systems that stabilize through randomness, combining simplicity with effectiveness.
        It’s a novel approach to solving sorting problems where traditional methods might fall short.
+   -(ii) ...
+More to come, pending inspiration and time... <3

 ---